Last Updated on March 18, 2021 by Grow with Bovees

 Which way to go depends on what nutrients your yard needs.
 If your lawn is generally healthy but just lacks a bit of green and thickness in the blades, it may have an iron deficiency.
 In this case, we recommend Ironite, together with your normal fertilizer schedule.

 If you’re not giving your lawn any fertilizer and you’ve noticed it grows slow and patchy, Milorganite is the right option.
-You need to feed lawns properly for them to be healthy eventually, so patience and a complete fertilizer are key.
+You need to feed lawns at the right time of year for them to be healthy eventually, so patience and a complete fertilizer are key.

 Final Thoughts on Ironite vs. Milorganite for Lawns